1. Offensive or inappropriate content

 If you've tried all of the above and the issue with the track/album persists, check out this support article to find out how to report it.

 Note: If a track's title appears in a foreign language, this is most likely not a content error, but rather something that was intended by the artist or a label who uploaded the track.
-You can check out this thread for more information on this.

 Note: If you already have access to Spotify for Artists and don’t see an expected upcoming release displaying in your Catalog section, just reach out to your label or distributor or get in touch with the Creator Support team; they’ll have it sorted in no time.